ICC4103-202010-WebTech/course-project-fbarros-sschlotfeldt/Project/README.md

 INBOX:
 	You'll be able to see all of your chats, with the last message sended and a column that will tell you if you have or haven't read the message.
-	To start messaging someone you have to go to his or hers profile and send the a message!
+        TO START MESSAGING SOMEONE YOU HAVE TO GO TO HIS/HER PROFILE AND SEND THEM A MESSAGE!
-	If you press the Name of the one you are having a conversation, you will be shown to your chats page and can writte message's to heach other. you will have a Back button that will lead you to your chats and there a Back button that will lead you to the home page.
+	If you press the Name of the one you are having a conversation, you will be shown to your chats page and can writte message's to each other. you will have a Back button that will lead you to your chats and there a Back button that will lead you to the home page.

 PROFILE